qrzn/qrzn.github.io/ptry/ptry.md

 # Poetry

 Here are a few poems I've written so far when I had the inspiration.
+Most of them are written in German, although sometimes I write them in English or Latin.
+There are many more than on this page, I'll have to browse my physical notebooks, so expect updates from time to time.

 ### German